 In the case of infected adults, practicing safe sex and informing their partners about the medical condition is essential.
-In some countries, intentional HIV transmission via sexual intercourse is a punishable offense.
+In most countries, intentional HIV transmission via sexual intercourse is a punishable offense.

 As such, this statistic showcases that AIDS disease does not normally show symptoms immediately.
 Additionally, it also proves that many people are generally unaware of their current health status, whereas others refuse to seek medical treatment due to poverty, lack of health clinics, or improper education.

 Roughly 7.2 million people did not know they were infected with HIV in 2019, according to HIV/AIDS statistics.

 Only 62% of people with HIV worldwide were seeking medical treatment.

 Despite being aware of their medical condition, around 38% of people decide not to seek medical attention for their HIV infection.
 As mentioned above, this is typically due to expensive healthcare, lack of healthcare, or lack of education over what to do in case of a disease.
 Therefore, this can influence other statistics on HIV.

 Worldwide, the rate of deaths caused by AIDS has been reduced by over 55% since 2004.